microsoft/entref-spring-boot/infrastructure/README.md

 ## Regional ARM Template

 To deploy all the resources, the script deploy.sh can be used.
-The below values are required as input to the script:
+The below values are required as inputs to the script:

 1. Azure Subscription ID
 2. Azure Resource Group (Add existing if one exists; else create a new one)